 2. Mollare qualcuno

 Ouch!
-Italians use this phrase when dumping their significant other.
-It’s roughly translated to mean “letting go” or “releasing someone free.”
+Use these Italian slang words when dumping a significant other.
+They’re roughly translated to “letting go” or “releasing someone free.”

 3. Essere nelle nuvole

 Italians use this phrase to describe someone who has his or her head in the clouds, or someone who’s constantly daydreaming.